KushalM23/ZenMotion-Pro/README.md

 # ZenMotion-Pro
-A premium, performance-optimized animation framework that transforms Zen Browser into a Modern Material Interface.
+A premium, performance-optimized animation, rounded corners, and glow effects (Coming Soon) framework that transforms Zen Browser into a Modern Material Interface.